258076067/lightbit/README.md

 # LightBit
 ## We build small but useful apps.

-* Official website is coming soon
+* Please contact us at: davetech.app@gmail.com